 Test #2 Setup

-I have to mention that I thought the need to remove Audience Network kind of misses the point.
-The fact that most of the clicks go through Audience Network when optimizing for Link Clicks and Landing Page Views is proof, in my mind, that only the click matters with these optimizations.
+I have to mention that I thought the need to remove Audience Network is a network of mobile apps that have been approved to monetize their apps with ads.
+This is how you can show your Meta ads to people while they are away from the Meta family of apps.
+Audience Network and associated groups are among your placement selection options in the ad set.
+More kind of misses the point.
+The fact that most of the clicks go through This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More Network when optimizing for Link Clicks and Landing Page Views is proof, in my mind, that only the click matters with these optimizations.
 Any quality action is incidental.

 Even if you focus entirely on “high-quality” placements, the algorithm still approaches it the same when optimizing for Link Clicks and Landing Page Views.
 The focus is on cheap clicks and nothing else.
-While there may be more quality visitors due to the placement, the algorithm won’t care.
+While there may be more quality visitors due to the A placement is a location where your ad is shown.
+Examples include Facebook's mobile Feed, Messenger, Instagram feed, Audience Network, right-hand column, and more.
+More, the algorithm won’t care.

 But let’s see if that theory pans out…